JoseLopez36/ProyectoCPR/external/AirSim/docs/build_macos.md

-# Build Colosseum on macOS
+# Build AirSim on macOS

-**THIS IS NOT CURRENTLY SUPPORTED WITH COLOSSEUM AND MAY NOT WORK.**

 Only macOS **Catalina (10.15)** has currently been tested.
-Theoretically, Colosseum should work on higher macOS versions and Apple Silicon hardware, but this path is not offically supported.
+Theoretically, AirSim should work on higher macOS versions and Apple Silicon hardware, but this path is not offically supported.

 We've two options - you can either build inside docker containers or your host machine.